What is Torque?

 From the above observation, we conclude that torque produced depends on the magnitude of the force and the perpendicular distance between the point about which torque is calculated and the point of application of force.
 So mathematically torque is represented as:

 Unit of torque is Newton–meter (N-m).
 The above equation can be represented as the vector product of force and position vector.

 So as it is a vector product hence torque also must be a vector.
 Using vector product notations we can find the direction of torque.
 We will consider an example to see how to calculate torque.

-Consider the situation given below:
+Let us consider the situation given below:

-In the above Example:
+In the above diagram: